IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 | `seeAlso` for dataset version | Annona, Mirador |
 {: .api-table style="max-width: 780px;"}

+Similarly, the quality of the OCR as well as the formatting and positioning data of the Annotations containing it will determine how useful it is.
+IIIF Presentation v3 only provides a standard for structuring it and communicating layout to a viewer.

 {% include manifest_links.html viewers="Mirador, Annona, UV, Clover" manifest="newspaper_title-collection.json" %}

 {% include jsonviewer.html src="newspaper_title-collection.json" config='data-line="7-11,14-27,78-85,86-107"' %}